hcomet/CheapoDC/README.md

 * Comprehensive [Web UI](#web-ui) for configuration and management
 * [INDI](https://www.indilib.org/) and [StellarMate](https://stellarmate.com/) support 'out-of-the-box'

-CheapoDC leverages the ESP32 WiFi capability to query one of the open weather service APIs.
+CheapoDC can select from four weather sources to provide the local temperature and humidity.
+The first two, OpenWeather and Open-Meteo, leverage the ESP32 WiFi capability to query one of the two open weather service APIs.
 Either the [OpenWeather](https://openweathermap.org/) API or the [Open-Meteo](https://open-meteo.com/) API may be used to retrieve ambient temperature, humidity and dew point for the controller's geographic location.
-This is then used to calculate CheapoDC's power output.
-No additional components, such as temperature or humidity probes, are required.
-The responsiveness and aggressiveness of the controller can be adjusted through several configuration settings.
-CheapoDC works best with internet connectivity to support the weather service queries but it can also be used in a limited way without internet access.
+No additional components, such as temperature or humidity probes, are required with these weather sources.
+As a third weather source option an External Sources, such as a personal weather station, can push weather information to the CheapoDC via the API.
+Then as a fourth option an optional Humidity Sensor may be added to the CheapoDC to provide the required weather data and selected as the Internal Source.

-The CheapoDC may be set up using a basic configuration with two dew strap outputs or it may be configured with up to four additional outputs.
-Each CheapoDC Output is controlled by a separate MOSFET module tied to one of the ESP32's GPIO pins.
+The CheapoDC may be set up using a basic configuration with two dew strap outputs or it may be configured with up to four additional outputs or the optional humidity sensor.
+Each CheapoDC Output is controlled by a separate MOSFET module tied to one of the ESP32's
+GPIO pins.
 The four additional outputs may be configured to be managed either automatically using the CheapoDC dew control algorithm, along with the two main dew controller outputs, or manually via the Web UI or API.
 Dew control algorithm managed pins and thus dew strap outputs are all tied to the